benc-uk/armview-web/README.md

 ```

 # Running In Docker
 A `Dockerfile` is provided.
-Either build locallly with `docker build` or pull from Dockerhub:
+Either build locally with `docker build` or pull from GitHub container registry:
 ```
-docker run -p 3000:3000 bencuk/armview-web:latest
+docker run -p 3000:3000 ghcr.io/benc-uk/armview-web:latest
 ```

 # Routes